 GET A FREE PRICE QUOTE

 The Volvo XC70 is a mid-size crossover that’s more rugged than you'd would expect, given its history as a wagon.
-It’s a rare kind of car on today’s market, with only two real competitors: the Subaru Outback and Audi Allroad.
-Even though the XC70 is a luxury wagon, it still has the ability to tackle some light off-roading due to extra ground clearance in a simple, yet durable design.For now, the XC70 is also the only wagon you can buy from Volvo, though it's announced a new V70 wagon will be sold in the U.S. soon.
+It’s a rare breed of car on today’s market, with only two real competitors: the Audi Allroad and the Subaru Outback.
+Even though the XC70 is a luxury wagon, it still has the capability to tackle some light off-roading from the extra ground clearance in its simple, yet durable design.For now, the XC70 is also the only wagon you can buy from Volvo, though it's announced a new V70 wagon will be sold in the U.S. soon.